Bank Chor

-Bank Chor is a 2017 Indian Hindi-language black comedy film directed by Bumpy, written by Baljeet Singh Marwah and produced by Ashish Patil.
-The film was produced by Y-Films and distributed by Yash Raj Films.
-The film stars Riteish Deshmukh and Rhea Chakraborty, with Vivek Oberoi in a substantial role.
-Oberoi has returned to Yash Raj Films after 15 years, his last film under their banner was Saathiya.
+Bank Chor is a 2017 Indian Hindi-language black comedy film directed by Bumpy, written by Baljeet Singh Marwah and produced by Ashish Patil under the banner Y-Films.
+The film stars Riteish Deshmukh, Vivek Oberoi, Rhea Chakraborty, Sahil Vaid, Bhuvan Arora, and Vikram Thapa.

 The film was released on 16 June 2017.

 Plot

 The plot starts with a simple Marathi manoos and a Vaastu adherent, Champak Chandrakant Chiplunkar (Riteish Deshmukh), who is planning to rob a local bank in Mumbai.
 Two of his friends, Genda (Vikram Thapa) and Gulab (Bhuvan Arora), assist him in orchestrating the robbery.
 In preparation for the heist, Champak disguises himself as a sadhu, and his accomplices wear elephant and horse masks.
 The bandits successfully make it past the bank's security carrying weapons, thereafter taking over the entire bank at gunpoint.
 But the heist soon unravels rather haphazardly, resulting in the robbers seizing twenty-eight individuals inside the bank hostage.

 Among the hostages inside the bank, consisting of seventeen men and eleven women, are bank staff and customers, including a nervous housewife, a sassy female bank teller, a hyperactive male chef, the Rapper (Baba Sehgal), and Jugnu (Sahil), who is purporting to be a Faizabadi undercover police officer on duty.

 Powerless and defenseless, each hostage is soon tied up with his (or her) hands zip-tied behind his (or her) back.
 The robbers bundle the bound hostages into a back room and force the manager to open the vault.
 Champak continues composing stories to persuade the hostages about his white-collar class foundation to compensate for the fortune that has evaded him.
-In any case, things get off-track rapidly, making the bank robbers run into Amjad Khan (Vivek Oberoi)who is a heartless and tough CBI officer with a “shoot first ask questions later” attitude.
-The CBI officer threatens to use force against the bank robbers, giving them a one-hour deadline to surrender and not caring about the hostages’ lives if the deadline expires.
+In any case, things get off-track rapidly, making the bank robbers run into Amjad Khan (Vivek Oberoi)who is a heartless and tough CBI officer with a "shoot first ask questions later" attitude.
+The CBI officer threatens to use force against the bank robbers, giving them a one-hour deadline to surrender and not caring about the hostages' lives if the deadline expires.

 In the midst of everything occurring inside the bank, there is a much larger plot unfolding as the Indian Minister of Home Affairs takes an interest in the bank robbery; there is a disk inside the bank with compromising information that threatens to destroy his political career.
 There is also the expected mad-media circus outside the bank led by crime reporter Gayatri Ganguly aka Gaga (Rhea Chakraborty) whose idol in the movie is Arnab Goswami.